 Mineral resources at Douay currently extend along a 6.1km corridor characterized by the presence of a large, alkalic intrusivehydrothermal system emplaced into a sequence consisting predominantly of basalts, with lesser gabbroic and sedimentary and/or volcaniclastic and pyroclastic intervals.
-While the entire current resource averages just over 1 g/t Au, there are multiple areas of significantly higher grade gold mineralization, typically hosted in pyritic mafic rocks with lesser injections of syenitic intrusions, but also within the intrusive complex itself.
-There is potential to discover additional gold mineralization within and beyond this corridor, both along strike and down-plunge of existing zones, as well as in entirely new zones, as has been demonstrated by the results of the 2018 winter drilling program.
+While the entire current resource averages just over 1 g/t Au, there are multiple areas of significantly higher grade gold mineralization, both near surface and at moderate depths, typically hosted in pyritic mafic volcanic wallrocks and associated syenitic injections or dykes, but also within the intrusive complex itself.
+There is potential to discover additional higher grade gold mineralization within and beyond this corridor, both along strike and downplunge of known intercepts, as well as in new areas, as has been demonstrated at Nika and 531 Zones with the results of the 2018 and 2019 winter drilling programs.

-On February 14, 2018, the Company reported an updated resource estimate (see press release dated February 14, 2018).
-As per the updated estimate, this corridor now hosts Indicated Mineral Resources totalling 0.479 million ounces of gold (9.38 Mt @ 1.59 g/t Au) in addition to Inferred Mineral Resources totalling 2.759 million ounces of gold (84.15Mt @1.02 g/t Au), both using a 0.45 g/t Au cut-off (Micon 2018).
+On February 14, 2018, the Company reported it's most recent resource estimate (see press release dated February 14, 2018).
+As per the Micon 2018 estimate, Indicated Mineral Resources totalled 0.479 million ounces of gold (9.38 Mt @ 1.59 g/t Au) in addition to Inferred Mineral Resources totalling 2.759 million ounces of gold (84.15Mt @1.02 g/t Au), both using a 0.45 g/t Au cut-off (Micon 2018).
 This independent Technical Report was completed by Micon International Limited ("Micon"), titled "NI 43-101 F1 Technical Report, Mineral Resource Estimate for the Douay Gold Project, Douay Township, Quebec, Canada" dated March 15, 2018 (the "Technical Report"), filed under Maple Gold's profile at www.sedar.com, with an effective date of February 9, 2018).